balenaltd/handbook/Scratch-Pad.md

 (Note that `systemctl stop docker` can take a while, depending on the user application).

 Also, recommend using resinOS 2.3.0+ (which does not have this potential issue).

+## New app commit doesn't work (in Pensieve)

+### Issue

+Pushing an older commit results a working app but making a seemingly innocent change result a broken app.

+### First diagnosis step

+When pushing the old working commit, the device will try to fetch a cached container from our registry (or some layers of it).
+So, the situation that the app runs when pushing an older commit but errors/loops with a new one, with seemingly innocent change, could be a sign that some of the dependencies that are installed/used got updated and might be responsible for the issue.

 # Canned Responses